csbrasnett/martini_vis/README.md

 `not resname ION` for the whole protein in the first molecule, and `name BB and not resname protein` for the elastic network specific molecule in the second.
 Play around to your heart's content.
 Either way, you should now be able to see your protein as a joined-up molecule rather than a series of spheres.

+## What about my Gō network?

+Seeing your Gō network works in much the same way as seeing an elastic network.
+Simply use the `-go` flag, and your Gō network bonds should be written out in a second itp that can be used to look at a second imposed molecule in vmd.

+By default, it's assumed the file will be called `go_nbparams.itp` as per the latest version of martinize2, where the Gō parameters are calculated internally.
+If you're using a different version of the Gō model where this file is called something different, you can specify that with the `-gf` flag

+## Disclaimers

+This code's mainly been tested on relatively simple systems.
+It hasn't been checked for larger more complex systems with big mixtures of lipids and proteins.

+If you find an error, please open an issue so it can be fixed!